English

 Take in unmatched views of the Gold Coast from 230 metres above sea level.

-• What it is: A visit to the SkyPoint Observation Deck atop the Q1 tower, offering panoramic vistas of the coastline, city skyline, and hinterland.
+• What it is: A visit to the SkyPoint Observation Deck at the top of the Q1 tower with panoramic views of the coastline, city skyline and hinterland.

-• Best for: Travellers who love scenic lookouts, sunset views, and relaxed sky-high experiences.
+• Best for: Travellers who enjoy scenic lookouts, sunset views and relaxed sky-high experiences.

-• Best time to visit: Late afternoon for golden light and a seamless transition into night views.
+• Best time to visit: Late afternoon for golden light that leads into night views.

-• Insider tip: Opt for the SkyPoint Climb for an open-air, adrenaline-boosting experience.
+• Insider tip: Choose the SkyPoint Climb for an open-air, high-adrenaline experience.

 Recommended experience